Sri Lankan rupee slips on importer dollar demand; stocks up

-China stocks inch down as markets await cues from raft of data

-SHANGHAI, July 10 China's main stock indexes were little changed on Monday, as investors awaited fresh catalysts ahead of a burst of data due over the next week.

-COLOMBO, July 10 The Sri Lankan rupee edged down on Monday due to importer dollar demand amid mild selling of the U.S. currency by banks and exporters, dealers said.
+COLOMBO, July 10 (Reuters) - The Sri Lankan rupee edged down on Monday due to importer dollar demand amid mild selling of the U.S. currency by banks and exporters, dealers said.

 The spot rupee was at 153.70/75 per dollar at 0616 GMT, compared with Friday's close of 153.60/70.